English Park

 English Park is a football stadium in Christchurch, New Zealand.
 It is the home stadium of Canterbury United, which competes in the ASB Premiership, as well as Western AFC which currently compete in the Mainland Premier League.
 The stadium has a capacity of approximately 3,000 people.

 English Park was used for cycle racing.
 For example, races were held in December 1927 and February 1928 to raise funds for Harry Watson so that he could compete in the 1928 Tour de France as part of the Australasian Ravat-Wonder-Dunlop cycling team; Watson was the first New Zealander to compete in the Tour de France.
 In 1929, English Park was used for motorcycle speedway meetings until a competing organiser in Woolston bought out the interests in that sport.

+The venue was intended to host the track cycling for the 1974 British Commonwealth Games before a purpose built Denton Park Velodrome was selected instead.